 Douglas College > Student Services > Essential Resources > IT Services > IT Security

 Adopting IT Security best practices can keep you safe while using the Internet.
 You’ll be taking steps to protect not only your personal information but also Douglas College’s data.
-That means there will be less possibility to put yourself and the College at risk.
+That means there will be less possibility of putting yourself and the College at risk.

 More information can be found on Get Cyber Safe and Tips for Online Safety 2017.